 Then we got to dig in to the dessert which was a massive plate of pieces of fried dough topped with dried figs, cranberries, and chocolate chips.

 There's something special about eating a home-cooked meal like this, gathered around a huge table with friends or family, everyone serving each other family style, and enjoying a few bottles of wine.
 It's the exact opposite of trendy or fancy, and that's exactly why it's perfect.

-Jozsa Corner is located at 4800 Second Avenue in Hazelwood.
+Jozsa Corner was located at 4800 Second Avenue in Hazelwood and seemingly closed in 2020.
 Advanced reservations are required and there are minimum group requirements depending on the day of the week.
 In 2017 Jozsa Corner charged $25 per person and is cash only.